 On the other hand surface breathing is the natural reaction to a stressful situation.
 At the same time, messages are sent to our nervous system that something is wrong, and this fact activates even more stress.

-This way, even if you sit and work at your computer and everything seems fine, you may give the order to your body to release the stress hormones-especially if you sit humbly, since the bad stance compresses the torso, and this limits the lungs and you end up with surface breathing.
+This way, even if you sit and work at your computer and everything seems fine, you may give the order to your body to release the stress hormones-especially if you sit humbly since the bad stance compresses the torso, and this limits the lungs and you end up with surface breathing.

 Below I give you some ideas on how you can transform your next breath into full, soothing and relaxing:

 Place your hand to your belly exactly below your belly button.
 At your next inhalation breath deep until you feel your stomach inflating and your hand moving away from your spine.
-With the exhalation pull your belly inside, in order your hand to come backwards and release as much air as you can – without pressuring yourself.
+With the exhalation pull your belly inside, in order your hand to come backward and release as much air as you can – without pressuring yourself.

 Make a long exhalation